andredesousa/advanced-angular-scaffold/README.md

 ## State management

 The state can be local to a component or shared between components.
-If the state is used by other components, it’s global, otherwise it will be local UI state.
+If the state is used by other components, it's global, otherwise it will be local UI state.
 Sharing data between different components (especially with many separated ones) can be really difficult.
 [NgRx](https://ngrx.io/) is a state management system that is based on the [Redux](https://redux.js.org/) pattern.
 NgRx is mainly for managing global state across an entire application.